On the Consolation of Philosophy: Influence

 Boethius and Consolatio Philosophiae are cited frequently by the main character Ignatius J. Reilly in the Pulitzer Prize-winning A Confederacy of Dunces (1980).

 It is a prosimetrical text, meaning that it is written in alternating sections of prose and metered verse.
 In the course of the text, Boethius displays a virtuosic command of the forms of Latin poetry.
 It is classified as a Menippean satire, a fusion of allegorical tale, platonic dialogue, and lyrical poetry.

 Edward Gibbon described the work as "a golden volume not unworthy of the leisure of Plato or Tully."

 In the 20th century, there were close to four hundred manuscripts still surviving, a testament to its popularity.

 Of the work, C. S. Lewis wrote: "To acquire a taste for it is almost to become naturalised in the Middle Ages."

+German philosopher and sociologist Jürgen Habermas named the work as the book that changed his life, having read it during his school days.

 In 2024, under the high patronage of the European Parliament, the Italian composer Mirco De Stefani published Cori di Boezio, for twelve male voices a cappella, on seven poems from De Consolatione Philosophiae, in the 15th centenary of the work.